cloudtruth/interposer/README.md

 - Return values and exceptions must be safe for pickling.
 Some third party APIs use local definitions for exceptions, for example, and local definitions cannot be pickled.
-If you get a pickling error, you should subclass Interposer and provide your own cleanup routine(s) as needed to substitute a class that can be substituted for the local definition.
+If you get a pickling error, you can insert a CallHandler to run before the TapeDeckCallHandler by specifying `prehandlers` in the @recorded decorator.
-- Randomness between test runs generally defeats the interposer, however you can record the randomness.
+- Randomness between test runs generally defeats recording and playback, however you can record the randomness!

 ## Dealing with Randomness